 Similarly to Display and Search, segmenting YouTube Videos from YouTube Search is recommended.
 Each type of advertising produces different results as viewer behavior varies.
 For YouTube Videos, the video ad can be shown before another video is played.
 YouTube Search allows the video ad to show up within the video search results.
 By segmenting the two, different targeting can be tested for each type of viewer.

-If you choose to use YouTube Videos on the Google Display Network, keep the targeting audience small to maintain additional control over how the budget is spent.
+If you choose to use Video partners on the Display Network, keep the targeting audience small to maintain additional control over how the budget is spent.
 When you select your targeting group, Google will give you an estimated views-per-day.
 This is a good way to measure the size of your targeting audience.
 Google Display allows for a larger amount of traffic for your videos, however, it can easily spend to the daily-allotted budgets.

 Create YouTube Remarketing Lists